renelindsay/Vulkan-WSIWindow/BUILD.md

 Compile and run the sample project.

 ### Linux
+Install the Vulkan SDK, Python3, CMake and Qt-Creator.
 A Few headers are required, to compile WSI-Window: XCB for Windowing, XKB for Keyboard input, and XInput2 for Multi-touch(optional).

     sudo apt-get install libx11-xcb-dev libxkbcommon-dev libxi-dev